 The key is to find a state with excellent medical facilities and low taxes.
 Ideally, you should choose a state with pleasant scenery and plenty of activities.
 Georgia, Florida, Mississippi, Nevada, Wyoming, and Tennessee all have these.
 Here are the top 25 cities in the US to retire in.

-Sell Your Life Insurance Policy and Supplement Your Retirement
+Can Selling Your Life Insurance Policy Supplement Your Retirement?

 If you’re looking for a way to supplement your retirement, you’ll want to learn about life settlements.
-A life settlement is a transaction where you sell your policy to a licensed buyer known as a provider for a lump sum.
-The payout from a life settlement is always higher than the cash value in your policy.
+A life settlement is a transaction where you sell your policy to a licensed buyer known as a provider for a lump sum cash payment.
 Once you sell your policy, you will no longer be responsible for premiums on the policy, and you can spend the money any way you want.
-Seniors are selling their policies to reduce their expenses and bolster their retirement savings without sacrificing significant assets such as their homes.
+Seniors are selling their policies to reduce their expenses and supplement their retirement without sacrificing significant assets such as their homes and investments.

 Supplement Your Retirement Savings with MRE Finance